 The Titanic Dock, officially called the Thompson Graving Dock, was where the Titanic was fitted out, after the superstructure had been completed and her engines and other major components were fitted.

-In terms of a timeline, from her original point of construction (marked out outside the Titanic Museum), the hull was first floated to the Thompson deep water dock where things like engines, boilers, anchors and so on were fitted.
+In terms of a timeline, from her original point of construction (marked out outside Titanic Belfast), the hull was first floated to the Thompson deep water dock where things like engines, boilers and anchors were fitted.

 She was then put in the Thompson Graving Dock in February 1912.
-This dry dock was where all the final parts of the Titanic was completed, including fitting her propellors, painting of the hill, and all the finishing she needed prior to her sea trials and maiden voyage.
+This dry dock was where all the final parts of the Titanic were completed, including fitting her propellers, painting of the hull, and all the finishing she needed prior to her sea trials and maiden voyage.

 At the time it was opened, the Titanic dry dock was the largest of its kind in the world.
 It was specially designed to accommodate the Titanic and Olympic, and at 850 feet in length, was the same size as the Titanic herself.
 So a visit here really gives you an impression of the incredible size of these vessels.

 We have done both.
-We actually visited the Pump House before it became a distillery, and then took a whisky distillery tour in 2024.
-If you enjoy whisky, the tour is definitely worth doing, the staff are excellent and the tour is very interesting.
+We actually visited the pump house before it became a distillery, and then took a whiskey distillery tour in 2024.
+If you enjoy whiskey, the tour is well worth doing, the staff are excellent and it’s all very interesting.
 You can book tickets for the tour in advance here.

-If you’re interested in naval history, you can also visit the HMS Caroline, which is a world war one light cruiser and last survivor of the Battle of Jutland.
-This is parked in the dry dock right next to the Pump House, and as well as the ship itself you can visit the small museum on shore about the vessel.
+If you’re interested in naval history, you can also visit HMS Caroline, a World War One light cruiser and the last survivor of the Battle of Jutland.
+She’s berthed in the dock right next to the Pump House, and as well as the ship itself you can visit the small museum on shore.
 We really enjoyed exploring the ship and learning about its history.
+Access is by guided tour for much of the year, so it’s worth checking the current visiting times before you go.

 City Hall